Contains the active ingredient duloxetine (as duloxetine hydrochloride)

 yawning or throat tightness

-difficulty urinating (passing water), urinating frequently or needing to urinate at night
+difficulty urinating (passing water), urinating frequently or needing to urinate at

 irregular heart beat